Associate Professor of Political Science

 M.A.
 (African Area Studies), M.A.
 (Political Science), and Ph.D., University of California, Los Angeles

-Wing has been speaking and publishing extensively on Mali since the March 2012 coup d'état.
+Wing has been speaking and publishing extensively on Mali for many years.
 Her research interests include a project on rule of law in Africa.
 She is interested in legal hybridity and the ways in which interest groups organize around legal regimes.
 She is currently working on a book on this topic.
 As a member of the 2012 APSA Presidential Task Force "Democracy, Economic Security, and Social Justice in a Volatile World" Wing explored the effectiveness of the rights-based development approach in Africa.
 Her research and teaching interests include comparative politics, Islam and politics, development, women's rights and Africa.
 She has conducted field work in Mali, Niger, Benin and Nigeria.